 The actual invasion commenced in 1896 and Kitchener's forces quickly gained control of northern Sudan and defeated the Ansar forces in a battle at Atbarah.
 The Ansar forces retreated to the region near Khartoum.
 The Anglo-Egyptian forces occupied a city name Omdurman, just north of Khartoum.
 There the military situation stabilized until 1898 when the Ansar moved 52 thousand troops to Omdurman to attack the Anglo-Egyptian force.

-The Ansar force was numerically larger than the Anglo-British force but the Anglo-British force was better trained and better armed.
-The Anglo-British force of about 29 thousand was fighting in a defensive position and the rule of thumb is that it takes an offensive force three times the defensive force to overwhelm the defense.
+The Ansar force was numerically larger than the Anglo-Egyptian force but the Anglo-Egyptian force was better trained and better armed.
+The Anglo-Egyptian force of about 29 thousand was fighting in a defensive position and the rule of thumb is that it takes an offensive force three times the defensive force to overwhelm the defense.
 Thus the Ansar force had little chance of success.
 In fact, the battle was a colossal disaster for the attacking Ansar; it lost eleven thousand troops in a five hour battle while killing only 48 of the defenders.

 The leader of the Ansar survived the battle at Omdurman but was killed in another battle in 1899.
 Thus ended the regime of the Ansar.
 The population of Sudan had endured famine and warfare for two decades.
 Sudan was restored to Egypt, but with an agreement that it would be ruled jointly by Britain and Egypt.
 It was even called the Anglo-Egyptian Sudan..